luhoulinpeter/Hackathon-Stuff/README.md

 ## Optimisations
 - Matrices are stored/parsed as vectors
-- Use of multi-threading to improve time efficiency
+- Use of multi-threading on CPU and GPU
+- Fast approximation for exponential function
+- Processing multiple inputs as a matrix
+- Logic optimisations for parsing input functions

 ## Platform
 This code was written to be executed on: